fkealy/cv-website/README.md

 ### Outputs

 * **Website:** A visually appealing, one-page CV website.
-* **Downloadable CV:** A PDF version of the user's CV can be downloaded from the website.
+* **Downloadable CV:** A PDF version of my CV can be downloaded from the website.
 * **Flappy Bee Game:** A fun, interactive Flappy Bird style game coded in HTML5/JavaScript.
 * **Offline Availability:** The PWA is designed to be accessible offline, providing a basic version of the CV website.

 ### Purpose

-The project aims to present Freddie Kealy's CV in a modern, engaging, and easily accessible format.
+The project aims to present my CV in a modern, engaging, and easily accessible format.
 The PWA functionality allows for offline access and the Flappy Bee game adds a fun element to the experience.
 This creates a unique and memorable online presence for Freddie Kealy.

 ### Usage